Ohio / Belmont County

 What is the housing market like in Barnesville, OH?

-The local housing market is stable, with a median home price of $120,000 and about 68% owner-occupied homes.
-A modest 4.2% annual appreciation rate and low foreclosure rates make Barnesville an appealing place for both buyers and renters.
+The local housing market is strong, with a median home price of $120,000 and an owner-occupied rate of nearly 68%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.2%.
+Barnesville offers a mix of stability and opportunity for both buyers and renters.

 $120,000